 Black pepper oil could help you quit smoking.
 A small 2013 study measured the intensity of people’s smoking cravings before and after smelling black pepper oil for two minutes.
 The results showed that the oil could effectively reduce nicotine cravings.
 Some of the participants even quit smoking altogether.

 Black pepper is full of antioxidants.
-Antioxidants fight free radicals, molecules that have the potential to damage the cells of the body and lead to diseases such as cancer.
-A report revealed that the antioxidants in black pepper could be helpful against a variety of health conditions, but that more research is needed.
+Antioxidants fight free radicals, molecules that have the potential to damage the cells of the body and lead to diseases such as cancer. revealed that the antioxidants in black pepper could be helpful against a variety of health conditions, but that more research is needed.

 Oil from the “spice king” can manage and may even prevent type 2 diabetes and hypertension.
 According to a 2013 study, black pepper oil naturally inhibits two enzymes that break down starch into glucose.
 This effect may help regulate blood glucose and delay glucose absorption.

 It aids in intravenous catheter insertion.
 The Journal of Alternative and Complementary Medicine published a study about one experimental use of the oil.
 Nurses added black pepper oil to a gel and rubbed it on the skin of patients where they had difficulty placing intravenous catheters.
 The research showed that the oil significantly helped with catheter insertion.

 Black pepper could cut down on swallowing problems for the elderly.
 Swallowing difficulties — especially for the elderly — often lead to a lot of other serious conditions, including pneumonia.
 A study found that smelling black pepper oil was a risk-free way of stimulating the reflexes in the body that cause you to swallow.
 Because it’s so easy to use, elderly people who have trouble swallowing, like those who have recently had a stroke, may benefit from smelling the essential oil.

 Win the war against E. coli and staph infections.
 Black pepper oil is a part of the noble Piperaceae family.
 This means it contains some important bacteria-fighting properties.
 According to one study, black pepper oil can help fight against the food-borne illness E. coli.
 It also helps fight staph infections, which typically display as boils on the skin.